ForgeRock/appAuthHelper/README.md

 # App Auth JS Helper

-Wrapper for [AppAuthJS](https://www.npmjs.com/package/@openid/appauth) to assist with the full OAuth2 / OIDC token life-cycle.
+Wrapper for [AppAuthJS](https://www.npmjs.com/package/@openid/appauth) to assist with the full OAuth2 / OIDC token life-cycle in a SPA setting.

 ## Purpose

 The primary goal of both AppAuth and this helper is to allow your single-page application to obtain OAuth2 access tokens and OpenID Connect id tokens.
 AppAuth for JavaScript provides an SDK for performing a PKCE-based Authorization Code flow within a JavaScript-based application.
 It is designed to be the generic underlying library for any type of JS app - not necessarily browser-based single-paged applications.
 The specific patterns for how you would use it within a single-page application are therefore not very clear.
 The goal of this helper library is to make that specific integration much easier.

-There are several aspects that this helper aims to add on top of AppAuth:
+There are several aspects that this helper aims to add on top of AppAuth-JS:

  - **Simpler application integration**
  - **Silent token acquisition**